smartdevicelink/rpc_spec/README.md

 ### PutFile
 Message Type: **response**

 Response is sent, when the file data was copied (success case).
-Or when an error occured.
+Or when an error occurred.

 ##### Parameters